Joint moments of a characteristic polynomial and its derivative for the circular $\beta$-ensemble: Introduction

-Winn \cite{Wi12} has shown that for $h$ a non-negative integer or half-integer, (\ref{1.4b}) can be used to obtain a systematic large $N$ expansion.
+The generalised hypergeometric function $ {}_1^{} F_1^{(1)}$ in (\ref{1.4b}) is a function of $N$ variables.
+By interchanging the role of rows and columns in the underlying sum over partitions which defines this function, Winn obtains \cite[Eq.~(6.5)]{Wi12} the transformation identity

+Most significant is that generalised hypergeometric function on the RHS is a function of $s$ variables, not $N$.
+After substituting in (\ref{1.4b}) this functional form underlies Winn's analysis, given in \cite[\S 6.2]{Wi12}, of the large $N$ limiting form (\ref{1.91}) in the case $\beta = 2$, and with the assumption that $h$ is an integer or half integer within the required range (\ref{R}).
 As noted in \cite{Wi12}, the integer case results are the same as those derived by Dehaye \cite{De08,De10}, using symmetric function/ representation theoretic ideas closely related to the special function in (\ref{1.4b}); for recent extensions of the study of the characteristic polynomial for $U(N)$ along these lines see \cite{Ri18, BA20}.
-In the case $s=1$ at least, it was shown in \cite{Wi12} how the further transformation identity, now expressing (\ref{1.5}) in the case that $s$ is a non-negative integer as proportional to \cite{FH94,Wi12}

-could also be used for the purpose of obtaining a systematic large $N$ expansion for $h$ a non-negative integer or half-integer.
-Other essential uses of (\ref{1.6}), or more precisely its leading large $N$ form, were already known from the earlier work of Conrey, Rubinstein and Snaith \cite{CRS06}, and used subsequently in \cite{FW06a,BBBGIIK19,BBBCPRS19,AKW20,ABGS20a}.

-Important for the present work is the viewpoint taken in Assiotis et al.~\cite{ABGS20a}.
-These authors start with the limiting formula associated with the evaluation of the normalised scaling limit of (\ref{1.4a}) as implied by the evaluation in terms of (\ref{1.6}),
+In our Proposition \ref{P2.7} we give the $\beta$ generalisation of (\ref{1.4c}) relevant to providing the $\beta$ generalisation of (\ref{1.4b}).

+The recent paper \cite{ABGS20a} places emphasis on the limiting scaled PDF for the trace statistic (\ref{TT.1}), as defined by (\ref{3.1}).
+However the details of the working relied not on the generalised hypergeometric formula (\ref{1.4c}) directly, but rather a determinant evaluation in terms of Laguerre polynomials for $ {}_1^{} F_1^{(1)}$ in (\ref{1.4b}) as being proportional to \cite{FH94,Wi12}